usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 Total time allocation: 5-10 min

 **Activity instructions**:
-- Purpose: Learners will be able to ask key questions that will help ensure proper application of machine learning
+- Purpose: Learners will be able to ask key questions that will help ensure proper application of machine learning.
 - Expected outcomes: Learners will be able to recognize and probe for the reasons a vendor would use machine learning for their project.
 - Materials needed:
     - None
 - Instructions for facilitator:
     - Prompt: If a vendor says their tool uses “machine learning,” what’s one question you’d ask before moving forward?

 _Facilitator themes to look for_:
 - What data is used to train the model?